bnb-chain/tokens-info/PULL_REQUEST_TEMPLATE.md

 3. Upload a json file for additional info.
 File name is your token symbol in the `uppercase` format with suffix

 * `asset` must be your token's symbol
-* `asserMap` must be your token's symbol without suffix
+* `assetMap` must be your token's symbol without suffix
 * `display`'s default value is `true`, which means the information will be available in the explorer

 The following contacts are supported in `contact`: